 Capping months of feverish speculation, Fed policymakers may finally raise a key interest rate on Thursday.
-A rate hike by the Fed could bring higher rates for home loan
+A rate hike by the Fed could bring higher rates for home loans

 With the job market now considered essentially recovered from the Great Recession, many economists say it's time to start edging toward normal rates.
 Others argue that many other factors notably a sharply slowing China, the tumult in markets and persistently less-than-optimal inflation raise serious concerns.
 They say the Fed should wait, until later this year or even 2016.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 per cent of the loan amount.

 The average fee for a 30-year mortgage was unchanged from last week at 0.6 point.
 The fee for a 15-year loan declined to 0.6 point from 0.7 point.